cloudmesh/classes/docs/source/overview.rst

 Grading
 ----------------------------------------------------------------------

-Grading for homework will be done within a week for submission on the due date.
+Grading for homework will be done within a week of submission on the due date.
 For homework that were submitted beyond the due date, the grading will be done within 2-3 weeks after the submission.
 A 10% grade reduction will be given.
-Some homework can not be delivered late (which will be clearly marked and 0 points will be given if late.
-These are mostly related to setting up your account and communicating to us your account names.)
+Some homework can not be delivered late (which will be clearly marked and 0 points will be given if late; these are mostly related to setting up your account and communicating to us your account names.)

 It is the student’s responsibility to upload submissions well ahead of